If you are planning a vacation to Walt Disney World, you have likely heard of big changes to the fastpass system.

 There are a number of questions about this new system.
 We’ll try to answer them to the best of our current knowledge.

 - Can Fastpass Plus users get more than 3 FP’s during the day?
 At this time, it looks like FP+ users will be limited to 3 a day.
 There are rumors of a “pay” system that eventually could allow us to pay for additional FP’s.
 But initially this won’t be the case.
 There are reports in early testing of Disney giving out BONUS fastpasses for particular rides to guests.
-Disney really has a lot of options with this!
+Disney really has a lot of options with this, and we should expect this to change.

 What is the Future of Fastpass Plus?